kaizenwa/Debian-1.3-Analysis/xdm.md

 339: Calls Setjmp.

-342: Calls XSetIOErrorHandler with openErrorHandler argument.
+342: Calls XSetIOErrorHandler with openErrorHandler as the argument.

 343: Calls XOpenDisplay.

-...
+355: Calls alarm.

+356: Calls Signal.

+357: Calls XSetIOErrorHandler with NULL as the argument.

+362: Calls GetRemoteAddress.

+364: Calls RegisterCloseOnFork.

+365: Calls fcntl.
 ```

 #### Signal ()